Cloud-CV/EvalAI/README.md

     git clone https://github.com/Cloud-CV/EvalAI.git evalai && cd evalai
     ```

-3. Build and run the Docker containers.
+3. Build and run the Docker containers with admin privileges.
 This might take a while.

     ```
      docker-compose up --build
     ```

 4. That's it.
 Open web browser and hit the url [http://127.0.0.1:8888](http://127.0.0.1:8888).
 Three users will be created by default which are listed below -